-The single most important factor contributing to student achievement is school attendance The Omaha Public Schools strongly believes that daily attendance is critical to academic success as well as social and emotional well-being.
-Students are expected to be in school regularly, on time and remain present the entire day.
-All OPS schools will follow the Attendance Policy found in the Buff pages of the Student Code of Conduct.
+Attendance is a priority in the Omaha Public Schools.
+Daily attendance is critical to academic success as well as social and emotional well-being.
+Students are expected to attend regularly, arrive on time, remain in attendance for the entire day and miss less than 9 days throughout the school year.
+Every minute counts.
+All Omaha Public Schools schools will follow the Attendance Policy found in the Student Code of Conduct.

-STRIVE FOR 95 is the district focus on increasing the number of students reaching 95% attendance or higher throughout the school year.
+STRIVE FOR 95 - Students reaching 95% attendance or higher throughout the school year.